SparkyTruck/deepmd-jax/README.md

 ## Quick Start

 ### Preparing Your Dataset
-To train a model, prepare a dataset in the [DeepMD-kit format](https://docs.deepmodeling.com/projects/deepmd/en/r2/data/system.html).
+To train a model, prepare your dataset in the same [DeepMD-kit format](https://docs.deepmodeling.com/projects/deepmd/en/r2/data/system.html).
 Note: Currently only supports periodic systems.

 ### Training a Model